-This report is made solely to the Chief Constable for Northamptonshire in accordance with Part 5 of the Local Audit and Accountability Act 2014 and for no other purpose, as set out in paragraph 43 of the Statement of Responsibilities of Auditors and Audited Bodies published by Public Sector Audit Appointments Limited.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Chief Constable for Northamptonshire for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the members of Northamptonshire Chief Constable, as a body, in accordance with Part 5 of the Local Audit and Accountability Act 2014 and for no other purpose, as set out in paragraph 43 of the Statement of Responsibilities of Auditors and Audited Bodies published by Public Sector Audit Appointments Limited.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Northamptonshire Chief Constable and the Northamptonshire Chief Constable's members as a body, for our audit work, for this report, or for the opinions we have formed.

 NEIL.
-A. HARRIS
+A. HARRIS ERNST & YOUNG LLP

-Neil Harris (Key Audit Partner) Ernst & Young LLP (Local Auditor) Luton
+Neil Harris (Key Audit Partner) Ernst & Young LLP (Local Auditor) Luton 21 June 2021